h2oai/h2ogpt/docs/FAQ.md

 To disable STT and TTS, pass `--enable_tts=False --enable_stt=False` to `generate.py`.
 Note that STT and TTS models are always preloaded if not disabled, so GPU memory is used if do not disable them.

-For basic STT and TTS, nothing is required to pass, but you should select `Speech Style` under Chats in left sidebar, since not speaking by default.
+For basic STT and TTS, `--enable_tts=True --enable_stt=True` to `generate.py`.
+Then in the UI, select `Speech Style` under Chats in left sidebar, since not speaking by default.

-To make h2oGPT speak by default, run instead something like:
+To make h2oGPT speak by default, choose a default `chatbot_role` and `speaker`, e.g. run instead something like:
 ```bash
 python generate.py --base_model=llama \
                    --chatbot_role="Female AI Assistant" \
                    --speaker="SLT (female)"
 ```
 By default, we effectively set `--chatbot_role="None" --speaker"None"` so you otherwise have to always choose speaker once UI is started.

+The default `--tts_model` is `microsoft/speecht5_tts` which is a good general model, but `tts_models/multilingual/multi-dataset/xtts_v2` is a more advanced model that can handle more languages and has better quality.    `chatbot_role` applies to Coqui models and `speaker` applies to Microsoft models.

 For the most advanced setup, one can use Coqui.ai models like xtts_v2.
 If deepspeed was installed, then ensure `CUDA_HOME` env is set to same version as torch installation, and that the CUDA installation has full dev installation with `nvcc`, so that cuda kernels can be compiled.